anastasiaclark/GEP662_Spring2018/syllabus.md

 *  C+ 77-79, C 73-76, C- 70-72
 *  F < 70

 ## Midterm Quiz
 The midterm quiz will be in-class and include material covered in lectures, assigned readings, and assignments.
 The quiz will be a combination of multiple choice questions and short write-in answers.

 ## Final Assignment
-The final assignment will be a Python script created by you and should be functioning properly by the last day of class.
-This assignment will be based on your individual interests and goals and you can choose yourself what packages/modules you want to use, but you are required to include at least **three** of the following components in your script:
+The final project will be a Python script created by you and should be functioning properly by the last day of class.
+The project will be based on your individual interests and goals and you can choose yourself what Phython packages/modules you want to use.
+Your project should *reproducible*.
+That means that all the steps in your project, including data cleaning, analysis, and vizualization should be done in Python.
+Good code documentation and adhereing to the best programming practices will be highly regarded and will affect positively in the grading of your final project.
-* Data munging and cleaning
-* Geocoding
-* Overlay operations and table joins
-* Linestrings or polygons creation from set of points/coordinates (not as a result of overlay operations)
-* Spatial Joins
-* Raster Analysis
-* Maps and other vizualizations
-* more...

-Your analysis should reproducible and well-documneted.
-Adhereing to the best programming practices will be highly regarded and will affect positively in the grading of your final assignment.

 ## Weekly Schedule